 When you're choosing a food, be sure you know the serving size.
 Everything else on the label, such as calories, is based on that amount.
 And it may be much smaller than you think.
 For example, you might assume that a frozen potpie would be for 1 person.
 But the label may call it 2 servings.
 If you ate the whole pie, you'd get twice the nutrients—and calories—listed for 1 serving.
 Or, you may think a typical bowl of cereal is 1 serving.
 The serving size listed, however, could be as small as half a cup.

-This top part of the label also lists the calories in 1 serving.
+The top part of the label also lists the calories in 1 serving.
 For example, the label may indicate 1 serving equals 3 cookies and has 100 calories.
 If you eat 6 cookies, then that's 2 servings and 200 calories.

 What are fats, cholesterol and sodium?

 The label also lists facts about nutrients you should limit.
 These include fats, cholesterol and sodium.
 Eating too much may increase your risk of heart disease, cancers, and high blood pressure.
 The goal is to stay below 100% of the daily value for these nutrients every day.
-Choose foods that are lowest in saturated fat, trans fat, and cholesterol.
+Choose foods that are lowest in saturated fat, trans fat, and cholesterol.2

 If you have a health condition, your doctor may tell you to limit some ingredients even more.
 Some people with high blood pressure should limit the sodium, or salt, they eat.
-This label information can help you keep it in check.
+This label information may help you keep it in check.

 Pick the healthiest carbohydrates

 Carbohydrates include sugars and fiber, and are also listed on the label.
 Try to limit foods with added sugars.
 These may be listed as sucrose, glucose, fructose, corn syrup or maple syrup.
-They add calories but no other nutrients.
+They add calories but no other nutrients.3

 Healthy sources of carbohydrates, such as fruits, vegetables, beans, and whole grains are good choices.
-They can lower the risk of heart disease and help your digestive system1.
-Whole grains are a good source of fiber.
+They may help lower the risk of heart disease and help your digestive system.4 Whole grains are a good source of fiber.
 You can't always tell which foods are made from whole grains by their names.
 Some that are called "multi-grain," for example, may not contain whole grains.
 You need to look for the whole grain named first in the ingredients list.
 Whole wheat, brown rice, and whole oats are a few to watch for.

 Get your proteins, vitamins and minerals